 There will be a Project work at the end of the Semester IV.
-The guidelines for the Project work with viva-voce as follows.
+The guidelines for the Project work with Viva-voce as follows.

-- a) The Project should be valued for 75 marks by an external examiner and viva voce should be conducted by the external examiner and the internal guide/teacher concerned. - b) The Project Report may consist of 40 to 50 pages. - c) The candidate has to submit the project report 15 days before the commencement of the IV semester examinations. - d) A candidate who fails in the Project/Dissertation may resubmit the report (on the same topic) with necessary modification/correction/ improvements in the subsequent semester examination for evaluation. - e) Each candidate shall be required to appear for viva-voce Examination (in defense of the Project only)
+- a) The Project work carries 100 marks for which the Project report shall be evaluated for 75 marks and the Viva-voce carries 25 marks.
+The marks for Project report and Viva-voce are to be awarded jointly by the external examiners in consultation with project supervisor. - b) The Project report may consist of 40 to 50 pages. - c) The candidate has to submit the Project report 15 days before the commencement of the IV Semester examinations. - d) A candidate who fails in the Project/Dissertation may resubmit the report (on the same topic) with necessary modification/correction/ improvements in the subsequent even Semester examination for evaluation. - e) Each candidate shall be required to appear for Viva-voce examination (in defense of the Project only)